-Moneys for the payment of taxes assumed, and principal and interest on outstanding bonds or notes shall be deposited in a separate debt service account in the sinking fund for each series at the times and in the amounts provided in any contract with the holders of the bonds and notes.
+- (b) Moneys for the payment of taxes assumed, and principal and interest on outstanding bonds or notes shall be deposited in [a separate debt service account in] the applicable sinking fund [for each series] or sinking fund account from the sources, at the times and in the amounts provided in any contract with the holders of the bonds and notes but, in any event, prior to the time when payment of such taxes, principal and interest become due and payable.
+All moneys deposited in sinking funds as required by this act and all investments and proceeds of investments thereof shall, without further action or filing be subject to a perfected security interest for the holders of the bonds or notes for which such sinking fund is held until such money or investments shall have been properly disbursed or sold. - (c) A local government unit pledging the rates, rentals, receipts, charges and tolls from the use of a capital project, for the security of revenue or guaranteed revenue bonds or notes, [shall] may, by ordinance, provide for the deposit thereof as and when received in the sinking fund for the project. - (d) A local government unit may provide, by ordinance, for the creation and maintenance of other accounts in the sinking fund or of other funds for revenue or guaranteed revenue bonds or notes, including operating accounts or funds for financed projects, reserve accounts or funds for various purposes, a bond or note redemption account or fund and a surplus account or fund, and may prescribe the purposes for which the [funds] moneys and investments in each such account or fund may be withdrawn and the amounts, times and sources of deposits therein. [but every such ordinance shall provide that moneys in the surplus fund may be used by the local government unit for any lawful purpose of such local government unit, and no contract with the holders of bonds or notes shall provide to the contrary.]
+However, no such ordinance shall restrict the application of the rates, receipts, charges and tolls received in respect of a capital project or combined capital projects (exclusive of assessments and contributions for capital improvements) in any fiscal year in excess of the amount required during such year for operating expenses plus one kundred and forty per cent, or such lesser per cent as may be fixed by ordinance, of the amount required to be deposited during such year from-such-revenues in the applicable sinking fund for the payment, at maturity or scheduled mandatory redemption, of the principal of and interest on the related bonds or notes but such excess shall at all times be available for use by the local government unit for any lawful purpose and no contract with the holders of bonds or notes shall provide to the contrary. - [(e) Deposits in the surplus account of the sinking fund for revenue or guaranteed revenue bonds or notes shall be made in each year of all pledged revenues in excess of the sum of the operating expenses plus one hundred and forty per cent of the annual debt service (which term shall include funds.

-- (c) A local government unit pledging the rates, rentals, receipts, charges and tolls from the use of a capital project, for the security of revenue or guaranteed revenue bonds or notes, shall, by ordinance, provide for the deposit thereof as and when received in the sinking fund for the project. - (d) A local government unit may provide, by ordinance, for the creation and maintenance of other accounts in the sinking fund for revenue or guaranteed revenue bonds or notes, including operating accounts for financed projects, reserve accounts for various purposes, a bond or note redemption account and a surplus account, may prescribe the purposes for which the funds in each such account may be withdrawn and the amounts, times and sources of deposits therein, but every such ordinance shall provide that moneys in the surplus fund may be used by the local government unit for any lawful purpose of such local government unit, and no contract with the holders of bonds or notes shall provide to the contrary. - (e) Deposits in the surplus account of the sinking fund for revenue or guaranteed revenue bonds or notes shall be made in each year of all pledged revenues in excess of the sum of the operating expenses plus one hundred and forty per cent of the annual debt service (which term shall include funds set aside for the amortization of term bonds) for such year but this provision shall not apply to receipts from contracts for construction for additions or betterments which are held for application to such purpose.
+set aside for the amortization of term bonds) for such year but this provision shall not apply to receipts from contracts for construction for additions or betterments which are held for application to such purpose.]